tad-lispy/elm-polymer/README.md

     ln -s ../../elm-polymer/src/Polymer src/
     ```

 Now you may make changes to the library and your app should pick them up on next build.
-If the changes are useful, please share back via PR.
+Please share back via PR.

 [PolymerElements]: https://www.webcomponents.org/author/PolymerElements